joaonetogit/joaonetogit/README.md

 ### Hey! 🚀

-🎓 I graduated in Information Systems from Pernambuco University and have a strong interest in technology.

-💻 Currently, my main focus revolves around advancing applications and websites within the React ecosystem.
-I work with technologies such as ReactJS, NextJS, Typescript, Styled Components, Storybook, TailwindCSS and other cutting-edge libraries and frameworks.
-In addition, my experience extends to front-end development, where I create custom WordPress themes using a toolset that includes HTML, PHP, CSS/Sass, Webpack and JavaScript.
-This multi-faceted approach allows me to seamlessly blend creativity with technology, ensuring optimal user experiences and visually stunning designs.
+🎓 I have a degree in Information Systems from the University of Pernambuco (UPE) and I'm currently focused on improving my skills in front-end development, creating unique layouts for WordPress using technologies such as HTML, PHP, Sass, Webpack and JavaScript.
+I also have experience creating applications and websites with ReactJS / NextJS, Typescript, Styled Components, Storybook, TailwindCSS and other emerging tools and frameworks.

-🖥️ With over five years of experience in developing on the WordPress ecosystem, including Elementor integration, I have created institutional websites and e-commerce stores.
-Throughout my tenure, I have served digital marketing agencies while also freelancing.
+🖥️ With over five years' experience working in the WordPress environment, especially integrating with Elementor, I have developed several corporate websites and online stores.
+During my career, I have collaborated with digital marketing agencies and worked independently as a freelance professional.

-👨🏻‍💻 As a front-end developer, I have more than two years of experience, convalescing my technical and interpersonal skills relentlessly.
-I stay current by taking specialized courses and following relevant content on platforms such as YouTube and Medium.
+👨🏻‍💻Como Front-end professional, I've accumulated more than two years' experience improving my technical and communication skills.
+I always try to keep up to date through specific courses and by following relevant content on platforms such as YouTube and Medium.

-🚀 I have a strong interest in various aspects of front-end development, including UI design, emerging technologies, innovative methodologies, and documentation writing.
-Continuing to learn is crucial to staying up-to-date with the latest trends in web development.
+🚀I have a keen interest in various aspects of front-end development, such as interface design, emerging technologies, innovative methods and documentation.
+Constantly learning is essential to keep up with the latest developments in the world of web development.

-📖 I invite you to explore my portfolio on GitHub: [repositories](https://github.com/joaonetogit?tab=repositories).
+📖 Feel free to explore the projects on my GitHub: [repositories](https://github.com/joaonetogit?tab=repositories).